Haniger has 3 hits, Mariners hold off Angels 6-5

 With runners at the corners and two outs, Paul Sewald got Phil Gosselin to line out to right field to preserve the win.

+Sewald earned his third save after Kendall Graveman gave up three hits and three unearned runs in two-thirds of an inning.

-Flexen is 4-0 in his last six starts and has permitted one run or fewer in all but one.
+Flexen is 4-0 in his past six starts and has permitted one run or fewer in all but one.
+The right-hander threw only 79 pitches and got a lot of contact early in counts, but Servais decided to turn to the bullpen because Flexen had already gone through the order three times.

+“It was a highly efficient outing.
+That’s where we want to be.
+I was able to make pitches when I needed them to make contact,” Flexen said.

 Max Stassi hit his seventh home run of the season for the Angels.

 The game was tied at 1 in the third before Seattle broke it open with three runs.
-Haniger lined a one-out double to the left field corner and scored on Ty France's RBI single.
-Seager then gave the Mariners a 4-1 advantage when he drove a fastball from Andrew Heaney (5-7) over the wall in right for his 17th homer.
+Haniger lined a one-out double to the left field corner and scored on Ty France’s RBI single.
+Seager then gave the Mariners a 4-1 advantage when he drove a fastball from Andrew Heaney (5-7) to right for his 17th homer.

 Heaney went four innings and gave up four runs on six hits with four strikeouts.